-Trump and Homan have pledged to initiate a mass deportation effort to target illegal immigrations across the United States.
-Earlier this month, the president-elect said that on day one, he would also declare a national emergency over the issue.
+Trump and Homan have pledged to initiate a mass deportation effort to target illegal immigrants across the United States.
+Earlier this month, the president-elect said that on the first day of his administration, he would also declare a national emergency over the issue.

 That court order, issued in 2012, held that the federal government “has occupied the field of alien registration” and that any state action in that regard is “impermissible.”

-Homan, a former acting Immigration and Customs Enforcement chief, was later asked whether sanctuary cities are breaking federal immigration laws, and he responded in the affirmative.
+Homan, a former acting Immigration and Customs Enforcement chief, was later asked whether sanctuary cities are breaking federal immigration laws, and he responded that they are.
 The Trump administration, he said, is also prepared to respond if appropriate.

-The Epoch Times contacted Johnston’s office for comment Tuesday but received no reply by publication time.
+The Epoch Times contacted Johnston’s office for comment on Nov.
+26 but received no reply by publication time.

 “It’s like the Tiananmen Square moment with the rose and the gun, right?
 You’d have every one of those Highland moms who came out for the migrants.
 And you do not want to mess with them,” he said.

-A spokesperson for Johnson’s office told media outlets that the City of Denver will consider “a number of options” in response to the incoming administration’s policies.
+A spokesperson for Johnston’s office told media outlets that the city of Denver will consider “a number of options” in response to the incoming administration’s policies.

 “We continue to provide education about the rights of our immigrant community so they can best protect themselves from any unlawful actions,” the spokesperson said.

 Trump has said he plans to begin his deportation efforts on the first day of his presidency.
-He frequently said he would curb illegal immigration during his campaign, linking a record spike in unauthorized border crossings to issues ranging from drug trafficking to high housing prices.
+During his campaign, he frequently said he would curb illegal immigration, linking a record spike in unauthorized border crossings to issues ranging from drug trafficking to high housing prices.

-On the campaign trail, Trump and Vice President-elect JD Vance have also suggested they would scale back the use of Temporary Protected Status orders that shield more than 1 million illegal immigrants.
+On the campaign trail, Trump and his running mate, Sen. JD Vance (R-Ohio), also suggested that they would scale back the use of Temporary Protected Status orders that shield more than 1 million illegal immigrants.